sashakolpakov/einit/README.md

 1. **Centering** point clouds at their centroids
 2. **Computing** ellipsoids of inertia via eigendecomposition
-3. **Searching** through 8 reflection combinations for optimal alignment
+3. **Searching** through 8 reflection combinations using KD-tree correspondence recovery
+4. **Filtering** correspondences by distance and inlier fraction
-4. **Returning** a 4×4 transformation matrix
+5. **Returning** a 4×4 transformation matrix

-This provides an excellent initialization that often eliminates the need for iterative refinement.
+KD-tree correspondence recovery makes the algorithm robust to point cloud permutations, partial overlaps, and outliers without assuming that points at the same array indices correspond to each other.

 ## OpenCV Integration